 The Brooke and Mother Bond

-Now a big part of Brooke's story is basically a look at the issues which come when a loved one is paralysed and this is where director Christopher Reeve's own experiences help bring this story to life.
-Now there are too many great, insider moments to mention but scenes where a doctor and nurse talk negatively in front of young Brooke or when a care giver refuses to be hopeful highlights some problems.
-We also see how it puts a strain on the family as a whole from financial strains to Brooke's sister struggling with their mum having to devote all her time to Brooke.
-Basically from start to finish "The Brooke Ellison Story" feels like an insider look at what being paralyzed means and the endless list of issues which come with it especially when it is a teen daughter having to rely on their mother 24 - 7 but it makes you realize so much whilst also feeling inspired by Brooke and her family.
+But a big part of "The Brooke Ellison Story" is a look at the issues which come when a loved one is paralysed and this is where director Christopher Reeve's own experiences help bring this story to life.
+Now there are too many great, insider moments to mention but scenes where a doctor and nurse talk negatively in front of young Brooke or when a care giver refuses to be hopeful highlights some of those issues.
+We also see how it puts a strain on the family as a whole from financial strains to Brooke's sister struggling with their mum having to devote all her time to being there for Brooke.
+Basically from start to finish "The Brooke Ellison Story" feels like an insider look at what being paralysed means and the endless list of issues which come with it, especially when it is a teen daughter having to rely on their mother 24 - 7, but it makes you realize so much whilst also feeling inspired by Brooke and her family.

 As for the acting well both Mary Elizabeth Mastrantonio and John Slattery are brilliant as Brooke's parents especially Mastrantonio who in the scenes she shares with Lacey Chabert as the teenage Brooke are especially insightful into the difficulties of a mum and teen daughter living in each other's pockets.
-But whilst Chabert is impressive as the teen Brooke some of the most insightful scenes come from Vanessa Marano as the younger Brooke and that is thanks to some great writing and a simple but touching performance by the then young Marano.
+But whilst Lacey Chabert is impressive as the teen Brooke some of the most insightful scenes come from Vanessa Marano as the younger Brooke and that is thanks to some great writing and a simple but touching performance by the then young Marano.

 What this all boils down to is that "The Brooke Ellison Story" not only tells the inspiring story of Brooke Ellison but at the same time gives the audience an insight into the difficulties which appear when a loved one becomes paralysed.
 Yes at times it is typically a TV movie but that doesn't detract from it also being an inspirational movie.